Ryana MacDonald-Gay earns debut England call-up for New Zealand ODI series

 She also finished as the second-highest wicket-taker in this year's Rachael Heyhoe Flint Trophy, claiming 11 wickets in four games for South East Stars at an average of 11.75 apiece.

-Heather Knight's side face New Zealand in the first ODI of their series in Durham on Wednesday - live on Sky Sports Cricket from 1pm, with the first ball at 1.30pm.
+Heather Knight's side face New Zealand in the first ODI of their series in Durham on Wednesday - live on Sky Sports Cricket from 1pm (first ball, 1.30pm) - for which Kate Cross is out with an abdominal injury, prompting MacDonald-Gay's late call up.

-"Ryana has been a standout bowler in domestic 50-over cricket and had a good 50-over tour of New Zealand with our England A team," England head coach Jon Lewis said of MacDonald-Gay's call up.
+"We're hoping she [Cross] can recover in the next few days and be available for that second and third game," Knight said.

-"We have brought her in at this point as we have a couple of niggles in the squad.
-We have been really impressed with her skill level and accuracy.
+"She's that leader of the attack.
+We've got quite a young seam bowling group so Kate's the kind of old stalwart of that and you know what you're going to get with Kate.

 1st ODI - Wednesday, June 26 (Seat Unique Riverside, Chester-le-Street) - 1pm start